-In 1990, Stephen King's novel about group of young losers terrorized by a clown was turned into two-part miniseries starring Tim Curry as the disturbing alien clown menace known as Pennywise.
+n 1990, Stephen King‘s novel about a group of young losers terrorized by a clown was turned into two-part miniseries starring Tim Curry as the disturbing alien clown menace known as Pennywise.
 That adaptation would permeate pop culture for decades, which is why New Line Cinema and Warner Bros. announced a remake of It in 2017.
 Though many questioned the necessity of such a thing, such consternation was misplaced: the film version of It has inspired a whole new generation to be terrified by sewer grates, red balloons, and clowns.
-And, now that It: Chapter Two is gearing up to begin production, here's a running tally of everything we know so far about it.
+And, now that It: Chapter Two is gearing up to begin production, here’s a running tally of everything we know so far about the sequel.

 In February of 2018, Variety reported that Jessica Chastain (Crimson Peak, Woman Walks Ahead) was in talks to play the adult Beverly Marsh in It: Chapter Two.
 By April, Bill Hader (Inside Out, Trainwreck) and James McAvoy (X-Men: Apocalypse, Split) had begun the process of signing on to play the grown-up version of Richie Tozier and Bill Denbrough, respectively.
 In May, production completed the main cast with Andy Bean (Allegiant) tapped to play Stan Uris while James Ransone (Sinister) won the role of Eddie Kaspbrak and “Old Spice Guy” Isaiah Mustafa was cast as Mike Hanlan.
 Rounding out the adult Losers was Jay Ryan (Top of the Lake), who will play Ben Hanscom.
 Deadline revealed in June that Xavier Dolan (Elephant Song) will play Adrian Mellon, with Will Beinbrink (Queen of the South) cast as Tom Rogan.
 Teach Grant (Altered Carbon) also joins the cast as Henry Bowers.
 Bill Skarsgard (Atomic Blonde) returns as the incredibly creepy Pennywise.

-When It hit theaters on September 8, 2017, it immediately smashed records across the board, including dethroning 2011's Paranormal Active 3 for the highest opening weekend gross for a horror movie ever.
+Director Andy Muschietti closed the panel by saying if the first film was so scary you’d [soil] your pants, he’s doubling down on the second.
+When It hit theaters on September 8, 2017, it immediately smashed records across the board, including dethroning 2011’s Paranormal Active 3 for the highest opening weekend gross for a horror movie ever.
 By September 25, New Line announced the sequel, It: Chapter Two would arrive in theaters on September 6, 2019.

 On July 2, New Line Cinema announced that principal photography had begun on It: Chapter Two in Toronto, Canada.
 Director Andy Muschietti returns to helm the sequel adapted from Stephen King’s novel by screenwriter Gary Dauberman (IT, Annabelle: Creation).
 The continuing tale of the Losers is financed by executive producers Marty Ewing, Seth Grahame-Smith, and David Katzenberg.
 Barbara Muschietti, Dan Lin, and Roy Lee are also producing.

-— IT Movie🎈 (@ITMovieOfficial) July 2, 2018
+— IT Movie? (@ITMovieOfficial) July 2, 2018

 New Line has tapped Checco Varese (The 33) as director of photography, with Oscar-winner Paul D. Austerberry (The Shape of Water) as the production designer.
 Editor Jason Ballantine, (It, Mad Max: Fury Road), and Oscar-nominated costume designer Luis Sequeira (The Shape of Water, Mama) round out the behind-the-scenes creative team.